smeghaderi/Git-Test-Repository/README.md

-#It just test
+# It's-just-test

 Hello world
+It is my first Git repository